Unskilled Jobs Draw Migrants, Changing Face Of Small Towns Across America

 Workers on the "kill floor" make $15-$20 an hour.
 The chain moves fast — a single cutter may process 100 carcasses an hour.
 In a single eight-hour shift, three workers will butcher 2,500 animals.

-In 2006, Immigration and Customs Enforcement agents raided the plant, then owned by Swift & Company, and arrested 300 unauthorized workers.
-The plant, now owned by JBS — the Brazilian multi-national meat processor — says it carefully vets applicants to ensure a legal workforce.
+In 2006, Immigration and Customs Enforcement agents raided the plant, then owned by Swift & Co., and arrested 300 unauthorized workers.
+The plant, now owned by JBS — the Brazilian multinational meat processor — says it carefully vets applicants to ensure a legal workforce.

 "Historically, first-generation Americans, asylees and refugees have viewed our jobs as unique opportunities to pursue the American dream and provide a better future for their families," JBS says in an emailed statement.